Danieljigga/terraform-githubActions/README.md

 **Infrastructure as Code Best Practices**: Follow best practices for infrastructure as code, including versioning, code review, and documentation.

-This project serves as a starting point for your infrastructure automation journey, providing a basic structure and guidelines to build upon.
+This projectss serves as a starting point for your infrastructure automation journey, providing a basic structure and guidelines to build upon.

 ## Prerequisites
 Before you begin, ensure you have the following prerequisites: